LeanKit-Labs/seriate/README.md

 }
 ```

 You can only use *one* of the three sql-related fields: `query`, `procedure` or `preparedSql`.
 The module infers from which one you use as to how it should execute (and it's checked in that order).
-If you query takes params, you can provide a `params` object, where each key represents a parameter name and the value can be an object that provides the `val` and `type` (types are pulled from the `mssql` module), or the value can be a primitive value which will be passed as the paramter value.
+If your query takes params, you can provide a `params` object, where each key represents a parameter name and the value can be an object that provides the `val` and `type` (types are pulled from the `mssql` module), or the value can be a primitive value which will be passed as the paramter value.
 If multiple recordsets are expected from a `query` or `preparedSql`, set the `multiple` field to `true`.
 Multiple recordsets are automatically supported when executing a stored procedure.
 (NOTE: if you use multiple recordsets, your result set for a step will be an array of records sets (i.e. - nested arrays), rather than an array of a single record set).

 The `end` method of a `SqlContext` instance takes a callback which receives a `sets` argument.
 The `sets` argument contains the dataset(s) from each step (using the step `alias` as the property name).
 The `error` method allows you to pass a callback that will receive an error notfication if anything fails.
 Note that calling `end` or `error` is what *starts* the unit of work handled by the context.